-Puerto Rico Prepares For A Strengthening Hurricane Irma
+Puerto Rico Prepares For Category 4 Hurricane Irma

-The governor of Puerto Rico has declared a preemptive state of emergency and activated the territory's National Guard ahead of Hurricane Irma, a Category 3 storm that is expected to strengthen further before making possible landfall on the island by mid-week.
+The governors of Florida and Puerto Rico have declared pre-emptive states of emergency ahead of Hurricane Irma, a powerful Category 4 storm churning through the Caribbean on a westward track.

 Forecasters say the dangerous storm also looks increasingly likely to hit the U.S. East Coast, either in South Florida or the Carolinas.